Infection Control

 Specifically, recent HPAI A(H5N1) infections in mammals have been detected in several herds of cows in the USA, sea lions in Peru and Chile, sea elephants in Argentina, alpacas at an Idaho farm and foxes in Canada, France, and other countries.
 More recently it has been detected in house mice which is causing concern.
 Dozens of cows infected with bird flu have either died or been slaughtered in Colorado, Ohio, Michigan, South Carolina and Texas, which is unusual since—unlike poultry—cows cost more to slaughter.

-The wide geographic spread of HPAI A(H5N1) viruses in wild birds, poultry, and some other mammals, including in cows, could create additional opportunities for people to be exposed to these viruses.
+The wide geographic spread of HPAI A(H5N1) viruses in wild birds, poultry, and some 48 mammal species, including in cows, could create additional opportunities for people to be exposed to these viruses.
 Therefore, there could be an increase in sporadic human infections resulting from bird and animal exposures, even if the risk of these viruses spreading from birds to people has not increased.
 CDC believes the current risk to the general public from bird flu viruses is low.
 People who have job-related or recreational exposure to infected birds or animals, including cows, are at greater risk of contracting HPAI A(H5N1) virus and therfore need to take precautions and improve bio-security.

 Situation in USA